-Conversation in the forum flowed around the rapid development of artificial intelligence in China, e-commerce, trade and globalization among many other fringe topics, giving GMF members and guests the unique opportunity to network, voice their own thoughts and exchanged ideas that stemmed from the main WEF agenda.
+Conversation in the forum flowed around the rapid development of artificial intelligence in China, e-commerce, trade and globalization, among many other fringe topics, giving GMF members and guests the unique opportunity to network, voice their own thoughts and exchange ideas that stemmed from the main WEF agenda.

-Among notable comments, Dr. Min Zhu, a former Vice-Governor of China’s Central Bank and current Deputy Managing Director of the International Monetary Fund, told the GMF that China has little room for raising benchmark interest rates as inflation remains subdued and authorities try to reduce the economy’s debt burden.
+Among the notable comments, Dr. Min Zhu, a former Vice-Governor of China’s Central Bank and current Deputy Managing Director of the International Monetary Fund, told the GMF that China has little room for raising benchmark interest rates, as inflation remains subdued and authorities try to reduce the economy’s debt burden.

 Get up to speed with all the Davos ‘LiveChats’ captured in Eikon Messenger here.

 Shape the conversation – don’t miss future events